KOBENDigital/StopIt/README.md

 # Extensions

-Future extension is to allow this toggle to be used across any content type.
+Currently the toggle is only available for the Media folder,  future extension is to allow this toggle to be used across any content type.